Jake Fraley Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Mariners have the first-ranked team ERA among all league pitching staffs (3.69).
+- The Mariners have the top team ERA among all MLB pitching staffs (3.71).

-- Mariners pitchers combine to allow 149 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (150 total, 1.1 per game).

-- The right-hander last appeared on Tuesday against the Oakland Athletics, when he went six scoreless innings while giving up three hits.
+- The right-hander last pitched on Wednesday against the Oakland Athletics, when he went six innings, allowing three earned runs while giving up seven hits.

-- The 23-year-old has an ERA of 4.15, with 9.4 strikeouts per nine innings, in 13 games this season.
-Opponents have a .233 batting average against him.
+- In 20 games this season, the 25-year-old has put up a 3.93 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.